 Slope: The next factor to consider for your vegetable garden site

 is the slope of the site.
-Cold air tends to run down slopes, so early
+Cold air trends to run down slopes, so early

 in the season make sure you plant high up on the slope.
 A site that